Understanding the state of colorectal health

 continue to rise.

-The incidence of inflammatory bowel disease (IBD,) which includes Crohn’s and ulcerative colitis, continues to rise.3
+The incidence of inflammatory bowel disease (IBD,) which includes Crohn’s and ulcerative colitis, continues to rise.10

 We’ll transform colorectal health together.

 The global picture of colorectal cancer and overall colorectal health is one we can’t ignore.
-The need for better patient outcomes through less invasive approaches is bigger than ever before.
-By finding innovative solutions and developing strong partnerships, we can transform colorectal health together.
+By finding innovative solutions and developing strong partnerships, we can help transform colorectal care through:

 Products that help you meet your patients’ needs